-“Sorry sir, out of stock ” is a phrase you’re going to hear a lot when you live here.
+“Sorry sir, out of stock ” is a phrase you’re going to hear a lot if you live here.
 The Philippines is still a developing nation and you can’t expect the same 1st world service you got back home.
 It’s not uncommon for restaurants to be out of stock of the most common menu items.
-Before the only choices for the internet were PLDT or PLDT but now globe and smart have pocket WiFi options.
+Before the only choices for the internet were PLDT or PLDT but now there are a few more options.
 Expect that your cell phone may not get good service indoors because the frequencies the companies use don’t penetrate walls very well.
 In the provinces, 4G coverage is still not available in many areas.

 The biggest infrastructure issue you’ll notice is, of course, the inadequate road space but there’s more to it than that.
 The tap water is not drinkable and I’ve had apartments where the water that came out of the faucet had little pebbles in it.

 Last year in June I was looking forward to some time away from the city.
 I had my plane tickets to Bacolod and my friend was ready to receive me.
 I landed, and he picked me up at the airport.
 As we got closer to my hotel in the city center I saw.
 Traffic!
 Aahhh!
 I thought I had gotten away from it.
 He just laughed and said yup there’s even traffic here.